abhi3566/abhi3566/README.md

 ## I'm a Developer, Graphic designer, Illustrator, and UI/UX Designer!!

-- 🔭 I’m currently working on MERN Stack development.
+- 🔭 I’m currently working on Full Stack Software Development.
 - 🌱 I’m currently learning everything.
 - 👯 I’m looking to collaborate with other developers.
 - 🥅 2023 Goals: Contribute more to Open Source projects